-The advantages of coloring pages:
+The benefits of coloring pages:

 2) Color acknowledgment

-6) Structure motor skills
+6) Building motor skills

-7) Focus - Taking note of a single job for a length of time is necessary for coloring and for all sorts of things throughout one's life.
+7) Focus - Taking notice of a single task for a length of time is needed for coloring and for all sorts of things throughout one's life.

 Back To Car Coloring Pages